Mitch Malloy...Still Making Noise

 But for Mitch, there is no better time than now!

 Currently Mitch is touring with Great White and performing solo acoustic shows while the world figures out how to safely open up arena shows again.
-When Mitch is off the road, he's busy writing songs and woking in the studio creating new music for Great White.
+When Mitch is off the road, he's busy writing songs and working in the studio creating new music for Great White and others.